bevy-cheatbook/bevy-cheatbook/src/platforms/windows/wsl2.md

 (`dzn`, Microsoft's Vulkan driver for WSL2, is technically non-conformant, so there may be bugs and other issues, but it seems to work fine)

-Now, you can simply run your Bevy project in Linux:
+Now, you can simply run your Bevy project in Linux in the usual way:

 ```sh
 cargo run